alustenberg/kubestronaut/README.md

 * https://github.com/boxcutter/kvm/
 * https://github.com/chef/bento

-When snippets are pulled from repo issues, they are commented inline with references
+When snippets are pulled from repo issues, they are commented inline with references.

+Branches are squashed, because save scumming is not a sin.

 ## Environment